-In Alabama, longleaf and slash pine forests could expand northward and replace some of the loblolly and shortleaf pine forests.
-Wetter conditions would favor expansion of southern pine forests, as well as oak and hickory forests and the gum and cypress forests found along the Gulf Coast.
-In contrast, under drier conditions, 40-70% of forests in the east-central part of the state could be replaced by grasslands and pasture.
-Warmer and drier conditions could increase the frequency and intensity of fires, which could result in increased losses to important commercial timber areas.
+In Mississippi, longleaf and slash pine forests could expand northward and replace loblolly and shortleaf pine forests.
+Wetter conditions would favor expansion of southern pine forests as well as oak and hickory forests and the gum and cypress forests found along the Gulf Coast.
+In contrast, under drier conditions, 50-75% of forests in the east-central part of the state could be replaced by grasslands and pasture.
+Warmer and drier conditions could increase the frequency and intensity of fires, which could result in increased losses to important commercial timber areas and speed the transition to grassland.
 Even warmer and wetter conditions could stress forests by increasing the winter survival of insect pests.